 Hal Runkel and his family went to the Waffle House for breakfast one Saturday morning.
-Upon arrival they were given coloring books and paper hats just like the cook wears.
+Upon arrival they received coloring books and paper hats just like the cook wears.

 “Shortly after ordering, Brandon, our 2-year-old became restless,” says Runkel, marriage and family therapist and author of ScreamFree Parenting.
 “Nothing made him happy.
 The waitress brought him a waffle which ended up on the guy’s leg who was sitting at the next table.
 At that point I picked Brandon up to go outside and in the process hit the same guy in the head with Brandon’s leg.
 By this time everybody in the restaurant was watching.
 As I went out the door, it slammed behind me shaking the glass.

-Runkel contends that in many instances it isn’t the children acting foolish; it is the parents.
+Runkel contends that in many instances it isn’t the children acting foolish; it’s the parents.

 Becoming a ScreamFree parent isn’t about becoming a perfect parent with the perfect techniques to raising perfect kids.
-You don’t have to have all the right answers at all the right times in order to be the parent you have always wanted to be – you just have to learn to calm down.
+You don’t have to have all the right answers at all the right times in order to be the parent you want to be.
+Instead, you just have to learn to calm down.